xavierbatista/doodle-cluster/README.md

 <br />

 <p>
-Website no longer works because Heroku (the hosting provider for this website) isn't free anymore and I don't feel like setting it up somewhere else.
+website no longer works because Heroku (the hosting provider for this website) isnt free anymore and i dont feel like setting it up somewhere else or paying for heroku.
 </p>